Taiko2k/Tauon/README.md

 # Tauon Music Box

 Tauon Music Box is a desktop music player for playback of local audio files.
-Designed for ease of use and comfort with minimal configuration required.
+Designed for ease of use, simplicity and comfort with minimal configuration required.
 Uses BASS audio library.

 ### Features :sparkles:

-  - Playback support for common codecs such as MP3 and FLAC
+  - Playback support for most common codecs including MP3, FLAC, OGG, OPUS, and APE
+  - Visually keep track of playtimes
-  - Dark themed with customisable colours
+  - Dark themed and minimal user interface
-  - Clean minimal layout with large album art view
+  - Includes large album art and gallery views
   - Simple drag and drop track importing
-  - Batch transcode folders of tracks to OGG or OPUS for easy compressing to devices
+  - Batch transcode folders of tracks to OGG or OPUS to save space when copying to portable device
   - Automatic CUE sheet detection and integration
-  - Switch between tracks and/or gallery layouts
-  - Quick searching and creating filtered playlists
+  - Quick search and filter playlists
   - Last.fm scrobbling
-  - Outbound streaming (via icecast)
+  - Outbound streaming via Icecast
   - Multi-platform (Windows and Linux)

 ### Screenshots :star2: